Meteor-Community-Packages/meteor-autoform/README.md

 {
   autoform: {
     group: 'Contact Information'
-  }
+    groupHelp: 'Please add your contact informations" }
 }
 ```

-Then all of those fields will be grouped into a `fieldset` with a `legend` that says "Contact Information".
+Then all of those fields will be grouped into a `fieldset` with a `legend` that says "Contact Information" and optionally an help text for the group under the legend.
 The fieldsets appear below any fields that do no list a group.

 This only affects quickForms.